All restaurants have them. You probably have a few, too.

 Courteous - make sure you are talking “to” people and not “down to” people.
 The basis of a team is unity and embarrassment or degrading others only lifts you up.
 Suppressing the team to make yourself look good is a losing position.

 Complete - remember back to distorted and generalize information?
 Your team has those natural biases too, so make sure you give complete information and don’t “assume” they know what to do.
 Many people don’t want to ask if there is uncertainty in communication for fear of looking stupid.
 There are no stupid questions, only poor communication when complete information is not delivered.

 Concise - keep your communication on target.
-It’s easy to get distracted and wander off topic.
+It’s easy to get distracted and wander off-topic.
 Keep your communication with your team focused so information is not deleted when it becomes too much.
 The sad thing is when you jump from topic to topic your team has a hard time knowing what is important so they delete, distort, and generalize to make sense of it.

 Clarity - your communication must be crystal clear and discussed.
-It’s not only imperative to deliver the information from your end, you must also make sure the people being communicated to understand the information with clarity.
+It’s not only imperative to deliver the information from your end, but you must also make sure the people being communicated to understand the information with clarity.
 Once again, assumptions in communication are the root cause of problems.
 Use active listening and ask the person what they heard.
 This one step to ask what they heard is a game changer!
 You will instantly see those three horsemen of poor communication appear (deletion, distortion, and generalization).

 With clarity also comes telling your specific expectations for the task or project, as well.
 Uncommunicated or unclear expectations will never allow you to get the restaurant you truly want.
 Here’s a classic example: